-The primary objective of the program is to develop pharmacy administrators who are trained and prepared to immediately assume administrative leadership positions within large, integrated health care delivery systems at the level of managers and assistant directors, and eventually as directors of pharmacy.
-These positions include pharmacy operations, pharmacy patient care services, medication use policy, medication safety, and informatics.
-Residents complete clinical and clinical management rotations in the first year of the program, and advanced administrative and advanced elective rotations in the second year (chosen from a variety of settings, as desired by the resident).
-The curriculum's flexibility allows for specialization in the administrative area that best complements the resident's career goals.
+The primary objective of the program is to develop health system pharmacy administrators who are trained and prepared to immediately assume administrative leadership positions within large, integrated health care delivery systems at the level of managers and assistant directors, and eventually as directors of pharmacy.
+These positions include oversight of pharmacy operations, clinical programs, medication safety, new business development, supply chain, and so on.
+Residents complete patient care and management rotations in the first year of the program, and advanced administrative and elective rotations in the second year (chosen from a variety of settings, as desired by the resident).
+The curriculum's flexibility allows for specialization in administrative areas that best complement the student's career goals.
 Resident activities are varied in scope, depending on each individual's background and areas of interest.

-For more information:Graduate Programs Coordinator, School of Pharmacy, 777 Highland Avenue, Madison WI 53705-2222; 608-262-4257; fax 608-262-5345; firstname.lastname@example.org
+3. Graduate Programs Coordinator, School of Pharmacy, University of Wisconsin–Madison, 777 Highland Avenue, Madison WI 53705-2222; 608-262-4257; fax 608-262-5345; firstname.lastname@example.org

 Feedback, questions or accessibility issues: comments

-© 2012 Board of Regents of the University of Wisconsin System
+© 2014 Board of Regents of the University of Wisconsin System